| |

 to help Aboriginal families through their

-transitional phase from a reverse setting to an
+transitional phase from a reserve setting to an

 urbanized setting.